-General Secretary of the Muslim Alliance of North America
+- General Secretary of the Muslim Alliance of North America

-Board member of Council on American-Islamic Relations
+- Board member of Council on American-Islamic Relations

-Board member of Islamic Society of North America
+- Board member of Islamic Society of North America

-Notwithstanding his belief that genuine Islam is incompatible with the desire to assimilate into American society, Bagby’s custom is to depict Muslim Americans as a politically moderate group that harbors no desire to extensively alter U.S. customs or institutions.
+In the 1991 book The Muslims of America, Bagby is quoted as having said, “Ultimately we [Muslims] can never be full citizens of this country [the U.S.] because there is no way we can be fully committed to the institutions and ideologies of this country.”
+Notwithstanding his belief that authentic Islam is incompatible with assimilation into American society, Bagby’s custom is to depict Muslim Americans as a politically moderate group that harbors no desire to alter any U.S. traditions or institutions.

 In 2001 Bagby co-authored The Mosque in America: A National Portrait—a study summarizing the results of Bagby's “Mosque Study Project,” by far the most extensive survey ever conducted of U.S. mosques and their congregations.
 Sponsored by the Council on American-Islamic Relations (CAIR), the Islamic Circle of North America, and ISNA, this study depicted Muslims in America as an unthreatening, politically moderate demographic.
 A New York Times piece reported, for instance, that Bagby and his fellow researchers had found that “moderation in religious practice is acceptable in Islam”; that “living in the United States has permitted many Muslims to become more secular”; and that Muslims are often lax about attending worship services, fasting, praying, and obeying restrictions against alcohol consumption.
 Buried deep in the middle of Bagby's report, however, was the fact that between 65% and 70% of practicing Muslims either “strongly agree” or “somewhat agree” with the statement that “America is immoral.”